j-glow/ZAI-project/README.md

 -   **`pages/DashboardPage.js`**: The main page for data visualization.
     -   **Responsibilities**: Fetches all series and measurement data.
 It manages the application's main state, including filters for the date range and selected series.
 It passes this data down to the chart and table components.

+-   **`pages/LoginPage.js`**: Renders the login page.
+    -   **Responsibilities**: Provides a form for users to log in as an administrator.
+It also includes a button to continue as a guest.

 -   **`components/MeasurementChart.js`**: Renders the data chart.
     -   **Responsibilities**: Displays the measurement data using `Recharts`.
 It includes a custom implementation to handle printing correctly (see Key Features).
 It also highlights specific data points when a user clicks on a corresponding row in the table.